skovaka/UNCALLED/README.md

 cnt_total_bp    8271.651331
 ```

 The simulator simulates a real-time run using data from two real runs: one control run and one UNCALLED run.
-Reads are simulated from the control run, and the pattern of channel activity of modeled after the control run (see the paper for more details).
+Reads are simulated from the control run, and the pattern of channel activity of modeled after the control run.
 The simulator outputs a PAF file similar to the realtime mode, which can be interperted using scripts found in [sim_scripts/](sim_scripts/).

 Example files which can be used as template UNCALLED sequencing summary and PAF files for the simulator can be found [here](http://labshare.cshl.edu/shares/schatzlab/www-data/UNCALLED/simulator_files/).
 The control reads/sequencing summary can be from any sequencing run of your sample of interest, and it does not have to match the sample used in the provided examples.